 One of the hardest things about earning an income from home is figuring out how to get started and finding legit job opportunities.
 If you have even the slightest interest in adding transcription work to your skill set, CastingWords is an excellent starting point.
-Not only are they a legit transcription service, but they have a fairly steady amount of work available.
+Some have asked if Castingwords was real or fake… Not only are they a legit transcription service, but they have a fairly steady amount of work available.
 That can prove to be a helpful supplemental income in lean times.

 Pros for Working for Castingwords

 Unlike some of the transcription websites I’ve reviewed in the past that seem to expect an almost immediate turnover, Castingwords has generous deadlines.
 Just keep in mind that the generous deadlines means there is no excuse for turning in work that’s not accurate.
 (Don't forget you can check out my list of online transcription jobs for more ideas.)

 Castingwords doesn't mind if you're a beginner transcriptionist.
 So, this is a good starting point for those new to transcribing and wanting to work from home.